Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Conclusion

 Utilizing the numerical kludge allows us to capture many of the important relativistic effects of these highly eccentric EMRIs while maintaining a reasonable amount of computation speed.
 Many current waveform models lose a tremendous amount of accuracy as the CO becomes very close to the MBH (smaller semi-latus rectum value), which is why our study focused on the EMRIs that were farther out and thus less likely to be detectable.
 Since these orbits also do not evolve appreciably in a 4-year window, we also modeled the orbits without this orbital evolution.

 In this study, we used Illustris, a cosmological simulation, to determine the SMBH mass function.
 We then combined this information with EMRI formation rates based on mass ratio and estimates of EMRI capture parameters to obtain the number of captures as a function of redshift and mass for these highly eccentric ``peeping" EMRIs.
 With this study, we observed 1470 gravitational wave peeps across a large parameter space out to redshifts of up to $z = 3$ for four years in the source frame.
+As the amplitude of the waveforms is inversely proportional to distance, for sources beyond $z = 3$, we believe that there would be a minimal contribution to SNR and therefore can be reasonably excluded from our study.
 Our number of unique EMRIs is comparable to model M4 from Babak et al. (2017) \cite{babak_science_2017}.
 These signals were then redshifted and combined for four years of data in the detector frame and then passed through \texttt{fastlisaresponse} for the three different background assumptions shown in Figure~\ref{fig:fulbackcomp}.

 The first two assumptions resulted in combined backgrounds that just reach the sensitivity curve for LISA.
 In contrast, the third background, based on the assumptions from \cite{seoane2024mono}, posits that for each forming peep, we have 1000 additional peeps, which resulted in a total combined SNR of $\sim 77$.
+The fourth background then provides an estimate based on our realistic population rates, of an upper limit on this background based on these signals recurring over the course of $10^5$ years resulting in a total combined SNR of $\sim 145$.
 Since the first two backgrounds are based on our population rate estimates, we consider them more realistic.
-While they are unlikely to obscure otherwise detectable sources, the third background, due to its significantly more abundant population, produces a signal strong enough to potentially mask sources.
+While they are unlikely to obscure otherwise detectable sources, the third and fourth backgrounds, due to their significantly more abundant populations, produces signals strong enough to potentially mask sources.
+Backgrounds 3 and 4 are estimations and should be taken as such.
+A thorough examination involving those signals which evolve to be individually detectable, or those which re-scatter while approaching apoapsis is beyond the scope of this work and will be revisited in a future analysis.